WebDAVSharp/webdavsharp.github.io/setup-server.md

 ### Step 2 ###

+Add the [NuGet package][5] of the WebDAV server in your application.

-Add references to the .dll file of the WebDAV# server.
+Or download the [WebDAV server code][6] manually and add a reference to the .dll file of the WebDAV# server, in your application.

 ### Step 3 ###